Apipie/apipie-rails/README.md

 `application/x-www-form-urlencoded` and `multipart/form-data`.
 Non-path parameters will have the value `"in": "formData"`.
-Note that parameters of type Hash that do not have any fields in them will *be ommitted* from the resulting files, as there is no way to describe them in swagger.
+Note that parameters of type Hash that do not have any fields in them will *be omitted* from the resulting files, as there is no way to describe them in swagger.

 - If the value is `:json` - the swagger file will indicate that the